onlyquake/xonotic-wiki/Mapping-FirstMap.md

 Compiling and Testing
 ---------------------

-Before a map can be tested ingame, it first needs to be compiled.
+Before a map can be tested ingame, it first needs to be compiled to a `.bsp` file.
 There are several presets in the `Build` menu.
 To simply test the layout, `Single: -bsp` is a good choice.
 It will also not add any lighting information, making it possible to test the map without placing lights or light emiting shaders.
 The `Final` presets take much longer to compile and should only be used once you're confident in your layout and lighting.